CARES Act Provider Relief Fund: FAQs

 HRSA is validating provider eligibility using State-provided lists of eligible Medicaid and CHIP providers.
 If you are not on those lists, HHS is taking additional steps to validate your eligibility using T-MSIS data.
 In most instances, HHS will respond within 15 business days; however, this process may take up to several weeks.

 If your TIN cannot be validated within 15 days of submission, you will receive an email 13 days after submission notifying you that additional verification is required by the State/Territory Medicaid or CHIP agency.
 If you do not receive an email, please contact the Provider Support Line at (866) 569-3522 (for TTY, dial 711).
+Please note that it may take additional time to validate your TIN in these instances, particularly when close to deadlines.
+If you receive the results of that validation after September 13, you will still be able to complete and submit your application.

 An Applicant Type Code is a two-character series of letters that generally summarizes an organization's purpose.
 Enter the single code that best describes your organization from following list: